jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-02-new-lines/draft/chapter-02.md

 The Millennium Library downtown was Sophia's new favorite place in Winnipeg.

-Not the school library—that was too small, too full of people who knew her or wanted to know her or were analyzing her friendship with Ethan Hayes like it was a social experiment.
+Not the school library—that was too small, too full of people who knew her or wanted to know her or were analyzing her friendship with Ethan Price like it was a social experiment.
 No, the downtown library was perfect: huge and anonymous, with study rooms and quiet corners and the kind of focused silence that made thinking possible.

 Plus, it was neutral territory.
 Not Ethan's world or hers, just a shared space where they could be two students working on calculus without everyone having opinions about it.

 She'd been coming here every Tuesday and Thursday after badminton practice for the past week, usually alone.
-Getting ahead on homework, reviewing for tests, finding the kind of rhythm she'd had in Thunder Bay before everything got complicated.
+Getting ahead on homework, reviewing for tests, finding the kind of rhythm she'd had in Millbrook before everything got complicated.

 But today—Wednesday afternoon, grey and drizzly—her phone buzzed as she was settling into her usual corner desk on the third floor.

-**Ethan:** *Test Friday?*
+**ethan:** *test friday?*

-**Sophia:** *Yeah, derivatives and chain rule*
+**sophia:** *yeah derivatives and chain rule*

+**ethan:** *im dead*

+**ethan:** *jordans no help*

-**Ethan:** *I'm dead.
-Jordan's no help.
-He just keeps making jokes about deriving meaning from life*
+**ethan:** *he just keeps making jokes about deriving meaning from life*

-**Sophia:** *That's actually pretty good*
+**sophia:** *lmao thats actually pretty good*

-**Ethan:** *Don't encourage him.
-Study session?
-I can meet wherever*
+**ethan:** *dont encourage him*

+**ethan:** *study session?*

+**ethan:** *can meet wherever*

 She should say no. She'd just spent Monday's lunch period tutoring him through the homework, and Maya's voice was still echoing in her head: *Just friends.
 Sure, Sophie.*

-But her thumbs were already typing: *Millennium Library, third floor, northeast corner.
-I'm here now.*
+But her thumbs were already typing: *millennium library third floor northeast corner*

+Another bubble: *im here now*

-**Ethan:** *On my way*
+**ethan:** *on my way*

-Sophia stared at her phone, heart doing something arhythmic.
+Sophia stared at her phone, her pulse stuttering in a way that had nothing to do with badminton practice.
 This was fine.
 Friends studied together.
 It didn't mean anything.

 She was definitely lying to herself again.

 ---

 Ethan arrived twenty minutes later, hair damp from the rain, backpack slung over one shoulder.
-He was wearing his Westwood Hockey hoodie and jeans that probably cost more than Sophia's entire outfit, but he moved through the library like he belonged in this space too—easy, confident, drawing eyes without seeming to notice.
+He was wearing his St. Paul's Hockey hoodie and jeans that probably cost more than Sophia's entire outfit, but he moved through the library like he belonged in this space too—easy, confident, drawing eyes without seeming to notice.

 "Hey," he said quietly, dropping into the chair across from her.
 The study desk was small, intimate, their knees almost touching underneath.
 "Thanks for this.
 I know you're busy with your tournament coming up."